vendrinc/elm-gql/README.md

 If you have any further questions or feedback, there is both

-- [The #graphql channel in the Elm slack](https://elm-lang.org/community/slack).
-This channel is for people who are getting started with GraphQL in Elm or want to find people to help them debug a situation.
+- [The #graphql channel in the Elm slack](https://elm-lang.org/community/slack) which is for people who are getting started with `elm-gql` or want to find people to help them debug a situation.
-- [The #elm-gql channel in the "Incremental Elm" Discord](https://incrementalelm.com/chat/).
-This is generally where I discuss future development of `vendr/elm-gql`, but I'm also happy to hear about initial experiences.
+- [The #elm-gql channel in the "Incremental Elm" Discord](https://incrementalelm.com/chat/) which is where I discuss future development of `vendr/elm-gql` and coordinate with collaborators, but I'm also happy to hear about initial experiences.

 See you in thre :wave:!